Namratajjampur/CompilerDesign/README.md

 4. Code Optimization :
 Following code optimizations were performed
 - Dead code elimination
-- Constant folding
+- Constant folding<br>
+Compile and run the opti1.c with the ICG generated in the previous step.
+Compile and run optil2.c with the output of the first optimization<br>

 5. Target code Generation
-Using Linaer Scan register allocation algorithm
+Using Linear Scan register allocation algorithm.<br>
+Run the python code with input text file as the Optimized ICG output from previous step<br>

 ## Files and Folders in the Repository
 commands: detailed steps to run each phase</br>